amit1github/Backend-Developer-Challenge-BrewApps-LLC/README.md

 # Bookstore API

 This is a simple RESTful API for managing books.
 It allows you to perform CRUD operations on books (Create, Read, Update, Delete) and is built using Node.js, Express.js, and MongoDB.
+To know more about dependencies I have used, check `Package.json` in the root directory.

 ## API Endpoints